Excluding Combined Heat and Power from the Capacity Market could cost the UK £774 million

 Combined heat and power (CHP) is an efficient electricity generation process that captures the heat which would otherwise escape into the atmosphere, so it can be transformed into useable thermal energy.

-Recycling energy like this for your industrial processes, heating or cooling needs improves your energy efficiency and reduces your operation costs.
+Recycling energy like this for your industrial processes, heating or cooling needs improves your energy efficiency and reduces your operating costs.

 “Around 2,000 factories and businesses have so far adopted CHP to cut an estimated £375m from their total annual bills” – The Telegraph